 Lighting is everything.
 Bad lighting makes products look dull.
 Shadows hide details.
 Colours get muddy.
 I’ve seen boutiques use dim rooms or phone flashes.
 It doesn’t work.
 Shoppers can’t see what they’re buying, and items just look flat and lifeless.

 Fix: Use a studio with proper lighting.
 Softboxes and diffusers make products glow.
+Using artificial light and experimenting with different lights, such as a light tent, can help achieve even, professional lighting for product photography.
 Natural light can work, but it’s tricky.
 Hiring a professional commercial photography studio in Melbourne like us, Bohemia Bay Studio, has the gear you need.
 We also offer the ability to book a photographer who knows how to use it.
 Your photos will look clean and sharp.

 Cluttered backgrounds are a mess.
 A busy room or wrinkled sheet distracts from your product.
 It looks sloppy.
 Even worse, inconsistent backgrounds confuse shoppers.
 One photo’s white, another’s wood.
 Your store feels disjointed.
 If you’re clear on your stores overall aesthetic and image, your customer will be able to more clearly decide if they desire it.
 Not everyone will, some prefer earthy colours and natural fibres, whilst others are drawn to high contrast editorial vibes.
 By being consistent you’ll capture your desired audience, rather than scaring them all away.

 Fix: Choose clean, branded backdrops.
+Selecting the right background is essential for making your product stand out and creating a professional look.
+Consider using a reflective surface to enhance the visual appeal of your product photography and achieve a clean, consistent aesthetic.
 White or neutral works for most boutiques, but if you really want to stand out start experimenting with your brands colours.
 If you want lifestyle shots, keep it simple—a plain wall or outdoor setting.
-Whilst creating similar looking creative all the time may seem 'boring', it keeps your brand consistent.
+Whilst creating similar looking creative all the time may seem ‘boring’, it keeps your brand consistent.
 People trust consistency.

 Unedited photos rarely look good.
 Colours might be off.
 Backgrounds need tweaking.
 Small flaws stand out.
 Some boutiques think they can skip editing to save time.
 But raw photos don’t cut it for e-commerce.
 There are generally two options when it comes to editing.
 Your photographers time will often come with base editing included.
 This is colour correction, cropping and light retouching.
-This is generally more than enough for the 'volume' shots, your product and catalogue pages.
-If you're doing some more hero photos though, perhaps it's a hero banner on your website, or even going to print, spending a bit more money and time to improve the impact of the image can have a big impact.
-This doesn't always mean body manipulation and skin softening though.
-There's growing evidence that the more real, authentic, and imperfect a marketing image is, the more your customer can relate to it.
+This is generally more than enough for the ‘volume’ shots, your product and catalogue pages.
+If you’re doing some more hero photos though, perhaps it’s a hero banner on your website, or even going to print, spending a bit more money and time to improve the impact of the image can have a big impact.
+Make sure your final images are polished, accurately colour-graded, and ready for upload to your online store to best showcase your products.
+This doesn’t always mean body manipulation and skin softening though.
+There’s growing evidence that the more real, authentic, and imperfect a marketing image is, the more your customer can relate to it.
 Speak with your photographer about what they can do.

 Shooting without a plan is chaos.
 You might forget key angles.
 Or end up with photos that don't match.
 I've been int he studio during shoots where people 'wing it'.
 They got a mix of random shots.
 Half didn't work for their site, and sometimes we see them back in here spending money again to reshoot it.